hellerve/ptolemy/README.md

 ### Recreational

 #### Papers
-* [A Study of Prisoners and Guards in a Simulated Prison](http://www.zimbardo.com/downloads/1973%20A%20Study%20of%20Prisoners%20and%20Guards,%20Naval%20Research%20Reviews.pdf) by **Philip Zimbardo et al.** (1973)
 * [The Psychological Impact Of Incarceration: Implications for Post-Prison Adjustment](http://www.urban.org/sites/default/files/alfresco/publication-pdfs/410624-The-Psychological-Impact-of-Incarceration.PDF) by **Craig Hainey** (2002)

 #### Books